dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 - to be running the MsSQL database in the docker container (as per explore-education-statistics/src/docker-compose.yml -- from the src directory, `docker-compose up db`)
 - to be running AzureStorageEmulator
-- to have AzCopy v7.3 installed (ideally at 'C:\Program Files (x86)\Microsoft SDKs\Azure\AzCopy\AzCopy.exe' -- you can change where the backup and restore scripts if it's installed elsewhere)
+- to have AzCopy v7.3 installed (ideally at 'C:\Program Files (x86)\Microsoft SDKs\Azure\AzCopy\AzCopy.exe' -- you can change where in the backup and restore scripts if it's installed elsewhere)
 - optionally, you might want Azure Data Studio and Azure Storage Explorer to inspect the MsSQL databases and your emulated blob and table storage.

 To use the scripts, you'll need to install the dev dependencies: